center-for-threat-informed-defense/security-stack-mappings/tools/README.md

   --tags-file TAGS_FILE
                         Path to the file containing the list of valid tags
 ```

+The JSON schema used to validate the mapping files can be found in the [config/mapping_schema.json](config/mapping_schema.json) file.

 #### Examples
 -  Validate all mapping files in the default mappings directory (```../mappings```):</br>
   ```./mapping_cli.py validate```